 Essay Contest Rules

-6. Each essay may be submitted to only one newspaper listed below.
+5. Submit essay to one of the participating newspapers.
 The student must live in that newspaper's circulation area.

 P.O.
 Box 1177